-One of the most popular resolutions for people in the UK is to eat healthier, and incorporate more vegetables into their diet.
+One of the most popular resolutions for people in the UK each New Year is to eat healthier, and incorporate more vegetables into their diet.
 Many, though, go all the way and pledge to make the full switch to a vegan diet.

 This is where Veganuary comes in.
 The month-long campaign encourages people to try a plant-based diet for the entirety of January, while helping to educate people on the health and environmental benefits of adopting a vegan lifestyle.

-In 2020, even more of us are expected to give the vegan diet a go to kick off the year.
-And it’s not just your health that can improve.
-In fact, your bank balance could be better off too – last year, UK consumers reportedly saved £6.7 billion by eating inexpensive, plant-based foods instead of animal products.
+And it’s not just your health that can improve as a result of following a plant-based diet.
+In fact, your bank balance could be better off too – in 2019, UK consumers reportedly saved £6.7 billion by eating inexpensive, plant-based foods instead of animal products.

 Some people go completely vegan overnight and never look back – but that isn’t a viable option for everyone.
 It can take time to fully make the transition to veganism effectively, and it’s actually easier for some people to make the transition gradually.